-A commercial driver who is found to have a BAC of .04 or greater is subject to a period of disqualification.
+If you own a commercial driver’s license and drive a commercial vehicle with a BAC of .04 or greater, you will lose your commercial license.
 The first violation results in a license suspension of one year.
 Any subsequent violations can result in a 10 year suspension.
 However, commercial drivers with suspended commercial licenses are able to maintain their motor vehicle licenses as long as their BAC did not exceed .08 and as long as there were no controlled substances within their body.
 If the BAC is .08 or there is a controlled substance present, the driver may face all of the sanctions and penalties of a regular DWI charge.

 If a commercial driver is convicted of DWI in their personal passenger vehicle, they are prohibited from driving their commercial vehicle or any other type of vehicle as well.
 The commercial vehicle disqualification is for one year.